Department of Communication

 Joining these associations usually requires paying dues to the national and local chapters, but those costs together are typically $50 or less.
 Students may also have to pay, at least in part, to attend the organizations' meetings and conferences.

-The objectives of the society are to encourage and reward scholarship of broadcasting students, and high level accomplishments in the art and science of broadcasting by both students and industry professionals; to promote the advancement of broadcast education; to establish meaningful communication between students and professional broadcasters; and to foster integrity in the use of the powerful instruments of radio, television and film.
+The objectives of the National Broadcasting Society (Alpha Epsilon Rho) are to encourage and reward scholarship of broadcasting students, and high level accomplishments in the art and science of broadcasting by both students and industry professionals; to promote the advancement of broadcast education; to establish meaningful communication between students and professional broadcasters; and to foster integrity in the use of the powerful instruments of radio, television and film.

 Contact Ginger Blackstone - firstname.lastname@example.org - Box 10765